vegardlarsen85/testlablib/README.md

         return p
 ```

-First, let the goal be be to simulate an Absorption Column using Equilibrium Stages.
+There are two ways to simulate a Packed Column
+1) Equilibrium Stages
+2) Rate-Based Method

+***Equilibrium Stages***
+Example of Equilibrium Stage Implementation is shown in below code.
-We will vary the gas flow while keeping all other parameters stable.
+Gas flow is varied while keeping all other parameters stable.

 For a single Vapor-Liquid Equilibrium Calculation (One Single Stage) the Class
 *VaporLiquidEquilibrium_Isothermal* or *VaporLiquidEquilibrium_Adiabatic* can be used as shown in below